jejacks0n/teaspoon/README.md

 A default suite has been generated for you in your `teaspoon_env.rb`.

 Suites inherit from a "default" suite.
-To modify the "default" suite simply don't specify a name for the suite.
-In this example we're configuring the default suite, which all other suites will inherit from.
+To modify this default, simply don't specify a name for the suite.
+In this example we're configuring the default, which all other suites will inherit from.

 ```ruby
 config.suite do |suite|